Activating Networks, Gathering Knowledge

 2026

 The course combines studio practice, lectures, readings, and discussions.
 Students will be introduced to key figures to provide examples of how web-based archives can inform and be a part of creative bodies of work beyond the course.
-Guest speakers Rebecca Fasman, curator at the Kinsey Institute, and Dr. Kennedi Johnson from the Visiting Room Project will provide insight to the real-world implications of archival practices.
-Experimentation and the cultivation of a collaborative studio culture are emphasized in the classroom as students explore how situated knowledge, lived experience, and varying perspectives can be gathered, shared, and represented.
+Guest speakers Rebecca Fasman, curator at the Kinsey Institute, and Dr. Kennedi Johnson from the Visiting Room Project will provide insight to the real-world implications of archival practices, providing examples of slow, counter-, and large-scale institutional archiving.
+Experimentation and the cultivation of a collaborative studio culture are emphasized in the classroom as students explore how situated knowledge, lived experience, and varying perspectives can generate new insights for creative work.

 Taught: